-&#8220;Bishops, and not a bishop, for there were always several, were local officers, who only acted in the midst of the particular church in which they were found.
+"Bishops, and not a bishop, for there were always several, were local officers, who only acted in the midst of the particular church in which they were found.
 A bishop was not a gift, nor a joint in the body according to the measure of the gift of Christ; but a local office, for which the possession of pastoral capacity was suitable among many other things.
-Pastorship is never presented as an office established by men, although bishops, who were, according to God, established by men, with a special object of watching over souls locally, may have possessed this gift and used it in their locality. *These things are linked on one side,* as the authority conferred on the apostles by Christ was linked with what had been given to them.
+Pastorship is never presented as an office established by men, although bishops, who were, according to God, established by men, with a special object of watching over souls locally, may have possessed this gift and used it in their locality. *These things are linked on one side*, as the authority conferred on the apostles by Christ was linked with what had been given to them.
 For apostleship, although directly from God, was also an office, and that, we may say, from Christ as man, acting with authority in the government of the Church; and authoritative charges flowed from thence.

-&#8220;The bishop may be called to pastoral care and teaching also, as qualities of his office.
-I do not doubt, historically speaking, that as man has continually more and more eclipsed the action of the Spirit of God in the Church, the gift became gradually lost in the office; but that makes no change in the word, and we live in times in which we must come either to the word or to Popery,&#8221; pp. 40, 41, 42.
+"The bishop may be called to pastoral care and teaching also, as qualities of his office.
+I do not doubt, historically speaking, that as man has continually more and more eclipsed the action of the Spirit of God in the Church, the gift became gradually lost in the office; but that makes no change in the word, and we live in times in which we must come either to the word or to Popery," pages 40, 41, 42.

-How the author of the &#8220;Examination,&#8221; after having read the pages I have just recalled to notice, can have been able to affirm that all my system depends on the *incompatibility*| of gifts and offices, as on the incompatibility of two series without points of contact, is to me a puzzle.
+How the author of the "Examination," after having read the pages I have just recalled to notice, can have been able to affirm that all my system depends on the *incompatibility*¦ of gifts and offices, as on the incompatibility of two series without points of contact, is to me a puzzle.
 I even have said that, historically, gift was gradually lost in office.
 And when, in speaking of these two series, the author compares them to two streams which, from the times of the apostles, tended more and more to approach one another and to merge in one river, it might be said his ideas were borrowed from mine.
 Whether this brings him nearer the justification of the present institution, is another question.
 However this may be, in the very pages

-| Expression to which the author several times reverts.
+¦ Expression to which the author several times reverts.

 {9}

-of my pamphlet quoted above, I treat the particular point on which the author of the &#8220;Examination&#8221; insists.
-And how, having carefully| read these pages, he could present my views in such a manner, I know not.
+of my pamphlet quoted above, I treat the particular point on which the author of the "Examination" insists.
+And how, having carefully¦ read these pages, he could present my views in such a manner, I know not.
 What is certain is, that the point which he views as decisive, cannot be so, since, with regard to the pastorate and episcopate, far from destroying what I have advanced, he only repeats it, attributing to me and combating as though it were my system, precisely the opposite of what I have said, and presenting triumphantly to upset me precisely what I had myself established.
-Such blows can take no effect; besides, how can one answer a writing, which, while I have affirmed positively that gifts and offices are connected on one side, seeks to shew that I make of these two things &#8220;two series with no points of contact,&#8221; and presents this mistake into which he has fallen, as the foundation of my system?
+Such blows can take no effect; besides, how can one answer a writing, which, while I have affirmed positively that gifts and offices are connected on one side, seeks to shew that I make of these two things "two series with no points of contact," and presents this mistake into which he has fallen, as the foundation of my system?